3uild-3thos/govcontract/svmgov/readme.md

 - **Cluster Support Threshold**: A proposal requires **500 basis points (5%) of total cluster support** to activate voting.
 Validators contribute to this using the `support-proposal` command.
 The smart contract calculates and enforces this threshold.
 - **Merkle Proof Verification**: All stake-related operations use merkle proof verification to ensure stake ownership and prevent double-voting.
 The CLI integrates with external APIs to fetch and verify proofs.
 - **Vote Override**: Delegators can override their validator's vote using stake account verification.
 This allows for more democratic participation in governance.
-- **Proposal Lifecycle**: Proposals follow a strict lifecycle: Creation → Support Phase → Voting Phase → Finalization, with appropriate validation at each step.
+- **Proposal Lifecycle**: Proposals follow a lifecycle: Creation → Support Phase → Voting Phase → Finalization.
+Currently, proposals are created without specific epoch-based scheduling and become available for voting once they reach the cluster support threshold.

 The CLI does not perform local validation of these conditions; the smart contract handles enforcement through merkle proof verification, and the CLI relays any resulting errors.